-An idea by Rugiada Salom Comic pags illustrated by Riccardo ‘Ruggine’ Pieruccini and Pierfrancesco Buonomo Written by Antonio De Rosa For the first time the stories and legends of the city of Lucca become a comic strip: the love that challenges the oblivion of Ilaria del Carretto’s time, The tragic story of the murderess nun: […]
+An idea by Rugiada Salom Comic pags illustrated by Riccardo ‘Ruggine’ Pieruccini and Pierfrancesco Buonomo Written by Antonio De Rosa For the first time the stories and legends of the city of Lucca become a comic strip: Come and visit the places where the story was set!
+A guide to Lucca’s mysterious sites The […]

 Foreign Languages RSS feed for this section